Skip to main content

 The Importance of Documentation

 We get asked all the time, Does security deposit cover last month's rent?
 Many landlords and tenants wonder if they can use the security deposit to cover their last month’s rent.
-In Florida, the answer is no
+The answer is no, in the State of Florida

-The security deposit is meant to cover damages, unpaid rent, or other allowable deductions, but it cannot be used for rent payments unless explicitly stated in the rental agreement and agreed to by all parties.
+The security deposit is for covering damages, unpaid rent, or other allowed deductions.
+You cannot use it for rent payments unless the rental agreement or lease ageement states so and everyone agrees.

 Florida apartment keys symbolizing rental agreements and deposits